GPT-5.2 ProBatch 2

 [ ↑ \circ ⟂ ] Change system until signal is naturally amplified.

-• Phage infection gives a switch-like regime for messenger; head protein dominates synthesis.
+• infection gives a switch-like regime for messenger; head dominates synthesis.

-• Worm on plate gives selection and easy tracking; hermaphrodite genetics amplifies inference.
+• Worm on plate gives selection and easy tracking; genetics amplifies inference.

 This is how he substitutes cleverness for machinery: he modifies the world until the needed measurement is cheap.